drgarlic/lamp/README.md

 Now the hardest part, `lamp` **is deamon-less**, which means it has to be ran each time a new window is being focused.

-Some may disagree but it was a clear choice from the start, feel free to make a deamon if want !
+Some may disagree but it was a clear choice from the start, feel free to make a deamon if want to !

-So the idea is to configuration file of your WM and make it run `lamp` everytime you:
+So the idea is to change the configuration file of your WM and make it run `lamp` everytime you:
 - open a terminal
 - kill a window
 - focus a window